 - Topical creams that promote healing, reduce itching and prevent infection

 - Elevation of the legs as often as possible

-- Treatment of the underlying cause of the ulcer, utilizing any of a number of minimally invasive techniques.
+- Treatment of the underlying problematic veins causing of the ulcer, utilizing any of a number of minimally invasive techniques.

 At Beach Cities Vein and Laser Center, we understand the challenges faced by patients with venous stasis ulcers.
 We offer a variety of treatment options to address the underlying problem, including EVLT, RFA, Clarivein, and ultrasound guided sclerotherapy.
 With proper treatment, venous stasis ulcers can be cured and recurrence prevented.
 If you are dealing with a venous skin ulcer at any stage, contact our office at Beach Cities Vein and Laser Center at (310) 986-6500 and make an appointment today!